gkdreamz/mgrid/README.md

 # Mgrid - Grid solution for PHP 5

 Mgrid generates for you a optimal and handy grid.
+This version has great improvements in regardless to renders, dependencies and refactoring the code.

 ## Instalation